OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay Tuned for our Upcoming Events/Meetups!**

+## Past Meetings/Events

 **Annual Chapter Meet**\
 **Date & Time:** 23rd September 2024, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its annual chapter meet where we look back at the year on our achievements and events.
-We are discussing a team refresh and are looking out for more members to join our chapter.
-This meetup will act as an orientation session for the same.
+OWASP NIE Student Chapter conducted its annual chapter meet where we looked back at the year on our achievements and events.
+We discussed and initiated a team refresh and had a huge influx of interests to join our chapter.
+This meetup acted as an orientation session for the same.

-## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 12th August 2024, 9:00am IST\